 How a local resident successfully launched a new afternoon tea club in Burnage.

-Ambition for Ageing in Manchester is coordinated by the Manchester Age Friendly Neighbourhood team (MAFN) based in the Manchester School of Architecture at MMU in partnership with Southways Housing Trust.
+Ambition for Ageing in Manchester is coordinated by the Manchester Age Friendly Neighbourhood team (MAFN) based in the Manchester School of Architecture at MMU in partnership with Southway Housing Trust.
 MAFN are a multi-disciplinary team of researchers, urban designers, a health and social care manager, architects and community development workers who are co-researching with residents regarding how age friendly their neighbourhood is now - and how to make it better.

 We are working in the following neighbourhoods: